SigNoz/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

 ### Update ECS Task Execution Role

-In your ECS Task Execution Role, add the permissions to read the parameter from Parameter Store either using policy `AmazonSSMReadOnlyAccess` or by adding the following permissions.
+In your ECS Task Execution Role, add the permissions policy to
+- read the parameter from Parameter Store where the sidecar configuration is stored
+- send otel-collector sidecar container and fluent bit log router logs to cloudwatch

 ```json
 {